Vetspire/technical-interview-challenge/README.md

 The dog breed selector repository.
 In this project there are two main directories, the frontend and the backend.
 Below you will find a bit more detail about each.

+### Running the application locally
+From the main directory of the checked out branch, run `npm start` and the node server and react client will start up.
+You may need to resolve dependencies depending on your current local environment.
+From there, navigate to http://localhost:3000 via your browser of choice to view the webpage.

 ### Features
 - Backend API that serves:
     - A list of available dog breeds based on those available in `/images`